secret-family-recipe-s-cookbook/cookbook-UI-Jason/README.md

 -Student's work demonstrates that all MVP features were built and the student went above and beyond the project.

-Strap in honey, we goin for a ride.
+Added many items outside Lambda core curriculum (see below).

 -Pair programmed with the Front End Architect

-Join the Live Share with the FEs and watched them build and troubleshoot our app to get an idea of what React was all about.
+Joined the Live Share with the FEs and watched them build and troubleshoot our app to get an idea of what React was all about.
+Have also compared code with the other UI dev to help UX designer meet her goals.

 -Student's code is clean and organized, proper indentation is apparent, a library or framework was researched and used.